d2l-ai/d2l-en/chapter_preliminaries/lookup-api.md

-While we cannot possibly introduce every single MXNet function and class (and the information might become outdated quickly), the [API documentation](https://mxnet.apache.org/versions/1.8.0/api) and additional [tutorials](https://mxnet.apache.org/versions/1.5.0/tutorials/index.html) and examples provide such documentation.
+While we cannot possibly introduce every single MXNet function and class (and the information might become outdated quickly), the [API documentation](https://mxnet.apache.org/versions/1.8.0/api) and additional [tutorials](https://mxnet.apache.org/versions/1.8.0/api/python/docs/tutorials/) and examples provide such documentation.
 This section provides some guidance for how to explore the MXNet API.
 :end_tab:

 :begin_tab:`pytorch`
-While we cannot possibly introduce every single Pytorch function and class (and the information might become outdated quickly), the [API documentation](https://pytorch.org/docs/stable/index.html) and additional [tutorials](https://pytorch.org/tutorials/beginner/basics/intro.html) and examples provide such documentation.
+While we cannot possibly introduce every single PyTorch function and class (and the information might become outdated quickly), the [API documentation](https://pytorch.org/docs/stable/index.html) and additional [tutorials](https://pytorch.org/tutorials/beginner/basics/intro.html) and examples provide such documentation.